senulahesara/Apple-Calculator/README.md

 # Apple Calculator

-This is a clone of the Apple Calculator powered by the Google Gemini API.
-It is built using TypeScript, Python, and JavaScript, and consists of a frontend (`calc-fe-main`) and a backend (`calc-be-main`).
-The calculator provides basic arithmetic functionalities and integrates AI through the Google Gemini API.
+This is an advanced calculator powered by the Google Gemini API, designed to solve mathematical problems through an interactive drawing interface.
+Users can draw shapes or diagrams on the screen to visually represent math problems, such as finding the length of the hypotenuse in a right-angled triangle, and the calculator will compute the answer using the given values.

 ## Features

+- **Interactive Problem Solving**: Solve mathematical problems by drawing on the screen, such as calculating the hypotenuse by sketching a triangle and inputting the side lengths.
 - **Basic Arithmetic Operations**: Addition, Subtraction, Multiplication, and Division.
-- **Google Gemini API Integration**: Enhanced capabilities through AI integration.
+- **Google Gemini API Integration**: Provides enhanced AI capabilities.
 - **Responsive Design**: Adapts to different screen sizes.
 - **Frontend and Backend Separation**: Powered by TypeScript, Python, and JavaScript.